Understanding stop_reason in the Claude Messages API

 end_turn | Model finished cleanly | Return content to the user.
 Loop ends. |

-tool_use | Model wants to call a tool | Execute the tool, append the result, call the API again. |
+tool_use | Model wants to call one or more tools | Execute the tools, append the result, call the API again. |

-max_tokens | Output was cut mid-thought | Continue the turn — call the API again.
-Do not treat as done. |
+max_tokens | Output was cut mid-generation by your max_tokens budget | Continue the turn — append the partial response and call again. |

-stop_sequence | Your custom stop token was hit | Handle as a planned, clean terminator. |
+stop_sequence | One of your custom stop tokens was hit | Handle as a planned, clean terminator. |

-pause_turn | Anthropic paused a long-running turn server-side | Not an error.
-Resume by sending the assistant response back as the next request. |
+pause_turn | The server-side iteration ceiling was reached | Not an error.
+Resume by appending the response and calling again. |

 refusal | Model declined on safety grounds | Do not retry blindly.
-Surface it gracefully to the user. |
+Surface it gracefully. |

 end_turn